AhmedFarrukh/CourseManagementSystem/Report.md

-# Report
-## Course Management System
+# Report: Course Managment System
-### Introduction
+## Introduction

 The aim of my code is to create a simple version for a course management system.

 A course management system is a software tool used to host course information such as syllabi and provide a medium of interaction between teachers and learners<sup>[1]</sup>.
 In addition, an effective course management system is supposed to host all the neccessary details of a course, allowing a single platform to be acccessed for all resources regarding a course; it is different from a learning management system, which is generally made specifically for remote learning<sup>[2]</sup>.
 Course management systems are helpful for both remote and in-person teaching enviornments as both greatly benefit from the presence of online access to course resources<sup>[3]</sup>.

 The program should store data about courses, allow students to view information about the courses they are enrolled in and allow faculty to view and edit information about the courses that they are teaching.
 In addition, the program should also mantain data about which courses are offered, who is teaching them and who is enrolled in these courses.
-A course management system, the likes of which are used in universities, mantains large sets of data that needs to be stored orderly<sup>[4]</sup>.
+A course management system, the likes of which are used in universities, mantains large sets of data that need to be stored orderly<sup>[4]</sup>.
 This challenge needs to be tackled using effective ways of storing and sharing information.

-### Approach
+## Approach
 In terms of the functionality of the system, I implemented the following functions.

 Students should be able to see a list of the courses they are enrolled in and for each course, be able to:
 - View Course Descripton
 - View Course Details (Course Name, Faculty Name, Course Description)